Master of Pharmacy (MPharm) with Foundation Year

 Innovative new teaching facilities including clinical skills laboratory, an extensive network of teacher practitioners, leading edge research academics, and a programme which is based on a three-pronged thematic model integrated around selected body systems.

-The school obtained full accreditation from the Royal Pharmaceutical Society of Great Britain (RPSGB) in June 2008 and is now recognised as an established School of Pharmacy.
+The school obtained full accreditation from the Royal Pharmaceutical Society of Great Britain (RPSGB) in 2013.

 Disability and Diversity